 Coinciding with the 50th anniversary of “The Way We Were,” this intriguing and impeccably researched book details the making of the classic film starring Barbara Streisand and Robert Redford, revealing the full story behind its genesis and continued controversies, its many deleted scenes, its much-anticipated but never-filmed sequel, and the real-life romance that inspired this groundbreaking love story of opposites who attract and start breaking up – even before they get married…

 It’s one of the greatest movie romances of all time.
 Fifty years on, the chemistry between Barbra Streisand as Jewish working-class firebrand Katie Morosky and Robert Redford as all-American golden boy Hubbell Gardiner remains potent.
-Yet the friction and controversy surrounding The Way We Were were so enormous, the movie was nearly never made at all.
+The film’s appeal endures, earning it a regular spot in the AFI’s annual Top 10 movie romances.

-Drawing on a vast trove of Laurents’s unpublished writings, as well as interviews with Streisand, Redford, and other key players, this is the definitive account of a film that changed the rules of moviemaking and has defined romance ever since.
+Drawing on a vast trove of screenwriter Arthur Laurents’s unpublished writings, as well as interviews with Streisand, Redford, and other key players, this is the definitive account of a film that changed the rules of moviemaking and has defined romance ever since.

 AVAILABLE JANUARY 24th